 Is it possible to prevent dry drowning?

-The initial step in order to prevent dry drowning is to watch out for the signs and symptoms that might manifest.
+The initial step in order to prevent dry drowning is to watch out for the signs and symptoms.
 Some of the indicative symptoms of dry drowning include persistent coughing, ingestion of small amounts of water while swimming or engaging in water activities, shortness of breath, shallow breathing, confusion, chest pain, anxiety, sudden lack of energy and unexplained fatigue.

 In case any of these signs and symptoms persists after swimming or any water activity, it is important to seek medical care.
 Additionally, always bear in mind that the symptoms of the condition will not disappear over time.
 Obviously, it will ultimately lead to death and the best way to treat the condition is to take the individual to the emergency department at the nearest hospital so that the healthcare professionals will remove the water from the lungs and provide appropriate treatment measures.